How to Build a Marketplace Website: 10 Simple Steps You Should Complete

 - UX/UI design – design a marketplace website with the creation of wireframes (UX) that define the process of user interactions with your application.
 One of the ways is to combine UX and UI creation, which allows you to cut the design cost.

 - Stylistics – you will need to make the marketplace design consistent throughout the whole process and all solutions, be it a website or a mobile app.
 If you decide to create unique branding elements like logos and custom icons, you’ll need to stick to the style.

 - Responsiveness – making a website responsive is the most important requirement today.
 Customers should be able to use the site on desktop, mobile, and tablet, and enjoy a smooth user experience across all platforms.

 Based on the design created during the previous stage, developers will create the first version of your application.
-You can start with the creation of an MMP (Minimum Marketable Product) – a marketplace with the basic set of features addressing the core, desired customer needs.
+You can start with the creation of an MMP (Minimum Marketable Product) or MVP (minimum viable product examples) – a marketplace with a basic set of features addressing the core, desired customer needs.

 As the next step, you can proceed with the product development process and add new features and design elements.
 It is worth mentioning that software development is an ongoing, never-ending process.

 Testing is no less important than development.
 During this stage, Quality Assurance Engineers make sure that the website is bug-free and all the features and integrations work as they are supposed to do.

 The next step is the launch of the marketplace into the real world.